deejaygraham/sketchnoting-for-developers/draft.md

 -->
 # Introduction

-Hi good morning, thank you for coming to ddd and this talk at too early oclock on a saturday.
+Hi good morning, thank you for coming to ddd and this talk at too early o'clock on a saturday.
 My name is Derek Graham and I am a Principal Developer at Sage

 <!-- Name the enemy - name the thing that's getting in the way of happiness -->
 How many agile developers do we have in the room?

-One of the big outward differences between "traditional" and agile projects is evidence of what are called "Big Visible Charts" or "Information Radiators".
+One of the big outward differences between "traditional" and agile projects is evidence of what we like to call "Big Visible Charts" or "Information Radiators".

-Big graphics on the walls of a team space that show ideas for new features, what's being worked on, progress towards goals, UI mock ups, burn downs, kanbans.

-These things are in line with the XP value of communication and the idea of "Individuals and interactions over processes and tools".
+Big graphics on the walls of a team space that externalise the state of the team - ideas for new features, what's being worked on, progress towards goals, UI mock ups, burn downs, kanbans.
+These things are in line with XP's value of communication and the idea of "Individuals and interactions over processes and tools".
+Visuals encourage interaction and conversation.

-And yet as a culture, little children are not self-concious when they draw, but as we grow up and get more "serious" and "professional" we are gradually encouraged to leave those childish things behind.
+And yet as a culture, children are not self-conscious when they draw, but as we grow up and get more "serious" and "professional" we are gradually encouraged to leave those childish things behind.

 "All children are artists.
 The problem is how to remain an artist once he grows up" - Picasso

-Thankfully, techniques like Visual Thinking and problem solving and Visual Notetaking are starting to be adopted by the agile community in all kinds of ways.
+Thankfully, techniques like Visual Thinking and problem solving and Visual Notetaking/Sketchnoting are starting to be adopted by the agile community in all kinds of ways.
 This adoption, like most agile technqiues, is driven by their effectiveness for communication and learning, rather than tradition.

 It's caught on to such a degree in the agile community, sketchnoters are being hired to work at conferences, capturing content as a way of documenting the presentations beyond video.

-Corinna Baldauf, Claudia Sandoval and others even put together a little ebook of sketchnotes following the Agile 2015 conference in Washington D.C.
+At the most recent big A Agile conference in Washington D.C.
+Corinna Baldauf, Claudia Sandoval and others put together their sketchnotes into an ebook that you can download for free.

 Atlassian (the company who make the Jira tool) are one example of a company who get everyone involved in conversations about how the software should look, behave, the priorities for work, and all the work is made visible on walls around the business.
 They use visual techniques for brainstorming, working out problems from user stories and lots of others.

 "The winner is the best idea not the best artist".

 I have to thank Jeff Patton, who consults for Atlassian, for letting me use these slides.

-What we know about how our brains store and process information mean that this is a growing field of study and will be increasingly important in the future.

-As developers during our careers we will be called on to constantly keep our knowledge, our skills up to date and learn, unlearn and re-learn as fast as we can.
+As developers, during our careers we will be called on to constantly keep our knowledge, our skills up to date and learn, unlearn and re-learn as fast as we can.
 We should take advantage of as many opportunities as we can to make that job easier.

-Computers - Tom Gauld

 I'm a developer working in an agile team and I should be drawing and communicating more.